jord7700/GMAT.github.io/README.md

   - Roll any number of the standard D20 dice
   - Apply modifier to dice roll
   - View history of dice rolls
+  - Repeat Roll: click on roll in history to re-roll
  ## Initiative Tracker
  ### Groups
   - Create monster groups and